Opendock Blog

 Yards are dynamic, exposed, and built for movement, not containment.
 Multiple entry points, constant vehicle turnover, and open layouts limit traditional controls.
 Unlike warehouses, yards lack clear boundaries and checkpoints, making it harder to monitor activity consistently, especially when teams prioritize speed and space optimization.

-Identity Verification Failures Put Facilities at Risk
+How Do Identity Verification Failures Put Facilities at Risk?

 Access decisions are only as strong as the identity verification behind them.

-When Drivers, Carriers, and Visitors are Not Properly Validated
+When Drivers, Carriers, and Visitors Are Not Properly Validated

 When drivers, carriers, or visitors are not properly validated, gates rely on assumptions instead of proof.
 Lookalike trucks, last-minute substitutions, and unfamiliar drivers slip through busy check-in windows.
 Without confirmation tied to appointments, facilities grant access to the wrong people, increasing fraud, theft, and safety exposure across active yards daily.
+Cold storage facilities are particularly exposed: controlled access isn't just a security concern, but a regulatory one tied to product integrity and chain-of-custody compliance.

 The Security Cost of Shared Credentials and Visual Spot Checks

-Poor Gate Visibility Weakens Incident Response
+How Does Poor Gate Visibility Weaken Incident Response?

-You can’t respond to security incidents you can’t see in real-time.
+You can't respond to security incidents you can't see in real time.

 Delayed Awareness of Unauthorized or Suspicious Activity

-How Missing Time Stamps and Entry Data Limit Investigations
+How Missing Timestamps and Entry Data Limit Investigations

 If entry data lacks reliable timestamps or verification, investigations stall.
 Teams are left piecing together events from memory, incomplete logs, or conflicting reports.
 Without clear records of who entered, when, and for how long, resolving incidents takes longer, weakens accountability, and increases exposure to disputes, claims, and unresolved security gaps.